Logo light mode the Fabryk

 Best time to visit Kyushu

 So the idea was to visit Japan in April because of the sakura, the delicate and iconic pink flowers 🌸 that bloom on cherry trees in spring, symbolizing renewal, beauty, and the ephemeral nature of life in Japanese culture.
 Viewing cherry blossoms during hanami (flower-viewing) season is a cherished tradition in Japan.
 However, we must admit we were a bit late for that.
 The cherry blossom viewing season is really short, lasting less than two weeks, so be sure to plan well if you want to see it.
 We basically saw only one cherry tree with pink petals on the whole island.
-We had to chase the blossoming throughout Japan, but in the end, we made it!
-We were able to see a full forest of peach trees in Hokkaido!
+We had to chase the blossoming throughout Japan, and we even missed it on the main island of Honshu, but in the end, we made it!
+Furthermore, we were able to see a full forest of peach trees in Hokkaido!

 Apart from this, the best time to visit Japan is generally in spring or the beginning of September.
 Otherwise, it might be too humid and hot, especially in the south where it can be uncomfortably hot or excessively rainy, for example, at the end of September.
 If you don't want to miss the sakura in Kyushu, go before April 8th (when we arrived).
 I would recommend mid to late March!
 But keep an eye on the Sakura calendar for more accurate information.